 Accountants may be self-employed, work for an accounting firm, or be employed by a music company or film or television studio.
-There are no specialized training programs for arts and entertainment accountants—those who aspire to work with creative professionals or companies should look for internships and other opportunities, network with industry professionals, and focus on building a solid résumé.
-Advancement means being hired by a more prestigious firm for higher wages, or managing the finances of more famous clients.
+There are few specialized training programs for arts and entertainment accountants; those who aspire to work with creative professionals or companies should look for internships and other opportunities, network with industry professionals, and focus on building a solid résumé.